-The individual's contribution to both process and product of the Group Performance will be marked by the Convener.
-When allocating the mark, she will take into consideration the following:
+The individual's contribution to both process and product of the Group Performance will be marked by your tutor.
+When allocating the mark, they will take into consideration the following:

-- 1. level of attendance at curricular (Wks 1-10) and extra-curricular sessions; - 2. quality of participation during those sessions i.e. signs of advance preparation, verbal and physical participation, attentive listening and observing, engagement with peers and tutor; - 3. contribution to the set group tasks for Wks 6-10 and the final presentation, and fulfillment of group role (see above).
-Meg will consult with Mark and Paul, and will analyze the SEPR form when considering this type of individual contribution.
+- 1. level of attendance at curricular (Wks 1-10) and extra-curricular sessions; - 2. quality of participation during those sessions i.e. signs of advance preparation, verbal and physical participation, attentive listening and observing, engagement with peers and tutor; - 3. contribution to the set group tasks for Wks 7-10 and the final presentation, and fulfillment of group role (see above).
+Your tutor will consult with Mark and Paul and will analyze the SEPR form when considering this type of individual contribution.

+Rationale:

-Rationale: The Group Performance aims to develop your understanding of how key practitioners worked with actors or performers in an ensemble, as well as large-cast scenes, and group work is one valuable method of exploring such work.
-In addition, the course aims to highlight and develop the types of skills that are vital when working in team in the workforce, particularly in the performing arts and their institutional contexts.
+The Group Performance aims to develop your understanding of how key practitioners worked with actors or performers in an ensemble, and group work is one valuable method of exploring such work.
+In addition, the course aims to highlight and develop the types of skills that are vital when working in teams in the workforce, particularly in the performing arts and their institutional contexts.